rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 -3 Cyborg Modes

--A total of 8 buttons.
+-A total of: 8 buttons.

 ==============================================================

 All settings are fully customizable and transferable between different mouse models

-(I believe that problem with 'setting up' pro-mouse (I mean mouse with more then 2 or 3 buttons) in the linux graphical environment is wider then
+(I believe that problem with 'setting up' pro-mouses (pro - I mean mouse with more then 2 or 3 buttons) in the linux environment is wider than
-MadCatz R.A.T.s mouses) and these settings could be used also with other mice models/vendors.
+MadCatz R.A.T.s mouses) and these settings could be also be used with other mice makers/models/vendors.

--It is only amount of buttons to setup correctly to work with other mouse models/vendors.
+-It is only amount of buttons to setup correctly to work with other mouse makers/models/vendors.

 ==============================================================